rohitt597/Sudoku-in-C-edit/README.md

 # Grid Game

 ## Overview
 We!
-This game uses a two-dimense game is implemented in C and uses the ncurses library for terminal-based graphics.
-The primary goa
+This game uses a two-dimense game is implemented in C and uses the ncurses library for terminal-based
 ## Features
 - A playable Sudoku game with a 9x9 grid.
 - Pre-filled numbers and hints to assist the player.